Shailesh7860/Delete-Dulicate-Images/README.md

 # Delete Duplicate Images
+A fast, offline CLI tool to find and remove visually duplicate images.

 ## Overview
 This Python script scans a specified directory for duplicate images and removes them automatically.
 It utilizes the **dHash (Difference Hashing) algorithm** to detect duplicate images based on visual similarity rather than just filenames or metadata.